 Doctrine

-First of all, we need to create a Subscription Entity that extends the Subscription object.
-In this example, we also need to associate one or more Subscription entities to a specific user (Many To One relationship).
+In this example, we create a Subscription entity that extends the base WebPush\Subscription class.
+We also associate one or more Subscription entities to a specific user (Many-To-One relationship).

 src/Entity/Subscription.php